Finding the Best Places to Retire Since 2006!

 Retire in Snowflake, Arizona?

 Overview: Snowflake was founded in the late-1800s and sits at 5,610 feet above sea level in eastern Arizona.
-It is a remote place, 115 miles from Flagstaff, but it has grown by 50% in the last two decades.
+It is a remote place, 115 miles from Flagstaff, but it has grown by 5% in the last decade.

 The town is named after two men, one named Snow and one named Flake, both of whom were members of the Church of Jesus Christ of Latter Day Saints (LDS) and in charge of settling Arizona.
 On a hill west of town, the LDS Snowflake Arizona Temple is a beautiful, imposing structure and an important place to many residents.
 Main Street is low density with banks, hardware stores, motels, food markets, antique stores, most in low slung but well-kept buildings.
 Northland Pioneer College, a community college, has classes for all ages.
 Snowflake also supports a symphony, a community theater, a community choir and a performing arts association.
 The White Mountains are 25 miles to the south.